-This Spicy Hoisin Tofu Stir Fry is loaded with veggies and covered in a sticky sauce.
-Dig in!
+This spicy Hoisin Tofu Stir Fry recipe is loaded with veggies and covered in a sticky sauce.
+Binge-worthy and on the table in 30 minutes!

 I bet you thought I couldn’t possibly be posting another tofu recipe.